Council Tax: what it is, what it costs and how to save money

 Wales has nine bands – from 1 (the highest) to 9.
 Northern Ireland has domestic rates based on rental values rather than Council Tax.

-If your home has been put in a higher valuation band than it should be, you’re probably paying more Council Tax than you need to.
+If your home is in a higher valuation band than it should be, you’re probably paying more Council Tax than you need to.

-The amount of Council Tax you need to pay varies based on your home and where you live.
+The amount of Council Tax depends on your home and where you live.

 Find your local authority and how much you need to pay using the links below:

 - England – GOV.UK’s Find your local authority tool